Freedom in the World

-Portugal abandoned its colony of East Timor in 1975, and Indonesia invaded when the leftist Revolutionary Front for an Independent East Timor (Fretilin) declared independence.
+Portugal abandoned its colony of East Timor in 1975, and Indonesia invaded within days of the declaration of independence by the leftist Revolutionary Front for an Independent East Timor (Fretilin).
 Over the next two decades, Fretilin’s armed wing, Falintil, waged a low-grade insurgency against the Indonesian army, which committed widespread human rights abuses as it consolidated control.
-Civil conflict and famine reportedly killed up to 180,000 Timorese during Indonesian rule.
+Civil conflict and famine reportedly killed between 100,000 and 250,000 Timorese during Indonesian rule.

 International pressure on Indonesia mounted following the 1991 Dili massacre, in which Indonesian soldiers were captured on film killing more than 200 people.
 In 1999, 78.5 percent of the East Timorese electorate voted for independence in a referendum approved by Indonesian president B. J. Habibie.
 The Indonesian army’s scorched-earth response to the vote killed roughly 1,000 civilians, produced more than 250,000 refugees, and destroyed approximately 80 percent of East Timor’s buildings and infrastructure before an Australian-led multinational force restored order.

-In 2001 East Timor elected a Constituent Assembly to draft a constitution.
-Kay Rala Xanana Gusmão, a former head and chairman of Falintil until he broke from the party in 1988 to form a wider resistance coalition, won the presidency the following year.
+In 2001, East Timor elected a Constituent Assembly to draft a constitution.
+Kay Rala Xanana Gusmão—former commander-in-chief of Falintil and leader of Fretilin until he broke from the party in 1988 to form a wider resistance coalition—won the presidency the following year.
 Independence was officially granted in May 2002.
-Fretilin, led by Prime Minister Mari Alkatiri, won the country’s first local elections in 2004 and 2005.
+The Fretilin party, led by Prime Minister Mari Alkatiri, won the country’s first local elections in 2004 and 2005.